School Severe Weather and Natural Disaster Response

 Webinar

-Schools should work with architects or engineers who are familiar with the campus and, as appropriate, their local fire department and county emergency managers to determine the safety zones.
+Work with architects, engineers, local fire officials, and county emergency managers to identify safety zones where students, staff, and visitors will shelter.
 These zones are where school staff, students, and visitors will seek shelter.
 When determining the zones, think about:

 • Travel time – ensure zones are accessible within three minutes